-The destitute old age people are increasing day by day due to decreased moral values, nuclear families and other socio-economic factors.
+The destitute old age people are increasing day by day due to decreased moral values, nuclear families, and other socio-economic factors.
 At old age, they are isolated and thrown out of their living homes.
-Though, there are several old age homes but they are functioning for commercial purpose or taking care of only those old people mentally and physically fit.
+Though there are several old age homes they are functioning for commercial purpose or taking care of only those old people mentally and physically fit.

 In alignment with our values of being a catalyst of change by supporting the noble initiatives that do not receive sufficient support, SBI Foundation has partnered with SHEOWS, for adopting 130 elderly persons at Garhmukteshwar Old age home in Uttar Pradesh.
 SHEOWs is a Non-Profit Organization which serves the old people through holistic institutional support free of cost.

 In this project, we provide food, medical care, and other institutional activities at the old age home.
 We take care of helpless old aged found on the streets of Delhi, those who are struggling for a single meal a day and have no family to go to.
 Along with the day to day needs like food, we give them love, care, friendship and also perform the cremation rituals in case of a sad demise of any of our Old Age Home member.

 Most of the women with mental illness are deprived of their basic human rights.
 The women with mental illness are highly stigmatized and discriminated in the society in all sphere of life.
 Perhaps mental health is failed to get enough attention in the health sector in India compares to physical illness.